 Reporting Nursing Home Abuse in Tampa, FL

 If you suspect an instance of nursing home abuse, you must report the instance to the elder abuse hotline at 1-800-962-2873.
-We also strongly suggest reaching out to our Tampa nursing home abuse attorneys to discuss your rights and options regarding a civil claim.
+We also strongly suggest reaching out to our Tampa nursing home abuse lawyers to discuss your rights and options regarding a civil claim.
 An attorney can evaluate the situation, investigate your claim, and represent you in front of nursing home representatives and the state during abuse proceedings.

 Warning Signs of Nursing Home Abuse

 Uncovering nursing home abuse warning signs often takes a practiced eye.
-At Fiol Law Group, our Tampa nursing home abuse attorneys highly recommend every adult child and visitor scrutinize the facility, personnel, and patient health at every nursing home visit.
-Some warning signs are very subtle, while others indicate blatant disregard for a patient’s health.
+At Fiol & Morros Law Group, our Tampa nursing home abuse attorneys highly recommend every adult child and visitor scrutinize the facility, personnel, and patient health at every nursing home visit.
+Some warning signs are very subtle, while others indicate a blatant disregard for a patient’s health.
 Common warning signs of abuse may include:

 - Changes in personality or emotional health